fionahiklas/simple-kubernetes-crd/etoperator/README.md

 You don't have to carry out any of the steps in this documentation file, this is what I did to get everything up and running.

+__TODO:__ Write some unit tests for the operator!
+The SDK seems to make the operator code eminently testable (defined input/output, injected client)

 ## Environment